FVSoftwareDeveloper/TicketSystemBackend/README.md

 # php.ini changes

-for connecttions to postgres databases you need to make php driver extension available to do that going to your php installation path (php\php7\php.ini) and uncomment the flowing extension
+for connections to postgres databases you need to make php driver extension available to do that going to your php installation path (php\php7\php.ini) and uncomment the following extension

 $ By Defaul comes like this
 ;extension=pdo_pgsql